bbc/newslabs-io/mid/README.md

 #### test
 The `npm test` script runs one command:
-- mocha: To run the unit tests for the server-side application.
+- jest: To run the unit tests for the backend and frontend applications